PrimaveraDeveloper/lithium/howto/howto-model-hello-world.md

 ## Transform Text Templates (Generate Code)

-Transform the text templates for all projects using the command available in the "Lithium" menu and wait until its done.
+Transform the text templates for all projects using the command available in the "Lithium" menu and await until the transformation is completed.

 ## Add Custom Code

-Now you need to add the custom code for the service action that you just created before you can run the service.
+Now you need to add the custom code for the service action that you just created.

-> As with any other service just created, the monitoring controller and the console client logic will also need to be implemented.
+> As with any other new service, the monitoring controller and the console client logic will also need to be implemented.

 ### Hello World Controller